top of page

 • Over-excitement when you return, even after short absences

-When those signs are ignored, the behavior progresses.
+When these signs are ignored, the behavior often progresses into more severe anxiety.

 • How to settle on its own